Darren Ford: Somerset Patriots (2017)

 On April 4, 2017, Ford signed with the Somerset Patriots of the independent Atlantic League of Professional Baseball.
 However, he tore his anterior cruciate ligament (ACL) in May, ending his season after playing only 19 games with the team.
 He batted .243 with 13 runs scored, 17 hits, one home run, 10 RBI, and nine stolen bases.

 New Britain Bees (2018–2019)

 On April 26, 2018, Ford signed with the Atlantic League's New Britain Bees.
 In 122 games (478 at bats), he batted .276 with 74 runs scored, 132 hits, seven home runs, 38 RBI, and 36 stolen bases.
 Returning to the Bees in 2019, Ford played 121 games (430 at bats), hitting .265 with 81 runs scored, 114 hits, six home runs, and 37 RBI.
 His 50 stolen bases trailed only Darian Sandford's 74 for the league lead.

 When the Bees announced a move to the Futures Collegiate Baseball League for the 2020 season, the Atlantic League held a dispersal draft for players whose rights were controlled by the team.
 During this draft, Ford was taken by the High Point Rockers.
 However, the 2020 Atlantic League season was cancelled because of the impact of COVID-19.
-Ford did not play in 2021.
+He became a free agent following the year.

+Coaching career

+On March 25, 2024, Ford was announced as the manager of the Tupper Lake RiverPigs of the Empire Professional Baseball League.